-(Must meet I and II or III)
+ADMISSION CRITERIA (Must meet I and II or III)

-A. Diagnosis on DSM IV Axis I or Axis II, as part of a complete multiaxial, face-toface diagnostic examination (ID or D&A cannot stand alone) and in accordance to ICD-9 codes, by a psychiatrist (as defined in Chapter 5200.3 of the Pennsylvania Code) for JCAHO accredited facilities, or by a psychiatrist or a licensed psychologist for Non JCAHO accredited facilities;
+A. Diagnosis on DSM IV Axis I or Axis II, as part of a complete multiaxial, face-to-face diagnostic examination (ID or D&A cannot stand alone) and in accordance to ICD-9 codes, by a psychiatrist (as defined in 55 Pa.
+Code § 5200.3) for JCAHO accredited facilities, or by a psychiatrist or a licensed psychologist for Non JCAHO accredited facilities: